10 Best Walks & Hikes in the Cook Islands© CookIslandsPocketGuide.com

 1. Cross Island Trek, Rarotonga

-The longest hiking trail on Rarotonga, the Cross Island Trek is a 6km (3.7-mile) trail marked with small orange markers for those who want to experience the hike independently.
-Otherwise, guided hikes are available with Maunga Tours – see 8 Best Guided Walks in the Cook Islands.
-It takes around 3h30mins to complete the one-way trail (or longer if hiking from the main road – see the “Location” section below).
+The longest hiking trail on Rarotonga, the Cross Island Trek is a 6 km (3.7 mi) trail marked with small orange markers for those who want to experience the hike independently.
+Otherwise, guided hikes are available with Maunga Tours – see 10 Best Guided Walks in the Cook Islands.

 For this spectacular but challenging day out in nature, it’s recommended to walk from north to south (the trail is easier to follow in this direction) and preferably after a couple of dry days, as there are parts of the trail that become extremely slippery in wet conditions.
 Plus, there are a couple of stream crossings.

 Highlights of the trails include Te Rua Manga, also known as “The Needle”.
 The trek to The Needle can also be done as a standalone hike (see point #3 below).
-The trail ends at Papua Waterfall (Wigmore’s Waterfall) where you can have a refreshing dip assuming it has been raining enough for the water level.
+The trail ends at Papua Waterfall (Wigmore’s Waterfall), where you can have a refreshing dip, assuming it has been raining enough for the water level.

 2. Maunga Pu, Aitutaki

-The only “official” hike on AitutakiMaunga Pu is the peak of the island at a height of 124m (407ft) and can be walked up in 20-30 minutes from the sign at the base.
+The only “official” hike on AitutakiMaunga Pu is the peak of the island at a height of 124 m (135.6 yards) and can be walked up in 20-30 minutes from the sign at the base.
 After walking (or driving) up the narrow tar-sealed road, head up to the left to reach Maunga Pu’s summit with a cellphone tower and a whole lot of gorgeous island and lagoon vistas.
-There is no shelter on this walk, so it’s recommended to do it either in the morning or evening to avoid the beating sun.
-Check out more walking routes across Aitutaki in the 5 Best Walks on Aitutaki.

 Location: West coast of Aitutaki between Paradise Cove and Tai Marino.
 Park on the abandoned lot opposite the Maunga Pu sign or at the crossroads up the trail where the tar-sealed road meets the grassy road.